HA-work/CISC3140FrontEnd/README.md

 Also Adina from our class was very helpful in helping me to figure out how to connect to the backend.

+There are still some bugs and room for improvement but the basic functionality works

 ---